elipinska/freeagent-api-demo/README.md

 The same URL should also be added to the app you've created on the Developer Dashboard under `OAuth redirect URIs`.

-Alternatively, you can edit these configs directly in `config/environments/development.rb`
+Instead of using environment variables for the above configs, you can also put them directly in `config/environments/development.rb`

 ## How to use